 Integrity Controls

-- Implement electronic mechanisms to corroborate that PHI has not been altered or destroyed in an unauthorized way
+- Implement mechanisms to verify that PHI has not been altered or destroyed in an unauthorized way

-- This typically means checksums, hashing, or integrity monitoring for stored PHI
+- In practice: checksums, hashing, or integrity monitoring for stored PHI

 Transmission Security

-- Implement technical security measures to prevent unauthorized access to PHI transmitted over electronic networks
+- Implement technical controls to prevent unauthorized access to PHI transmitted over electronic networks

 - In practice: TLS 1.2 or higher for all PHI in transit, no exceptions